The 12 Month Sleep Regression

 - Prioritise naps, most babies are not quite ready to drop down to one nap, but they may give you signs that will make you think maybe they're ready?"
 NO, they are not!
 This generally happens between fifteen to eighteen months of age.
 If you try to drop a nap too early, it can backfire and will lead to an overtired toddler and possibly frequent night waking’s as a result.
 Try to maintain the two naps and aim for the first nap to be about 3 hours after wake-up.

 - Lastly, remain calm & patient to your baby's needs as children feed off our energy.
-Keep in mind this is a natural developmental stage your baby is going through and will soon pass.
+Keep in mind 12-month sleep regressions is a natural developmental stage your baby is going through and will soon pass.
 As challenging as this time may be remember everything is fixable!